-Resilience is considered in terms of the diversity of species and habitats, their extent, their condition, the connections between them and their ability to adapt to changes, for example a changing climate.
+Resilience is considered in terms of the diversity of species and habitats, their extent, their condition, the connections between them and their Animals, plants and other organisms and the habitats they live in play a wide range of ability to adapt to changes, for example a changing climate.
 In Wales all ecosystems have problems with one or more of these criteria that contribute to resilience.
 This means that their capacity to provide ecosystems services and benefits may be at risk.
 NRW has multiple roles, including a duty to select and legally notify SSSIs as well as to be consulted over operations, direct land management, and a general duty to conserve biodiversity.